The Five Obstructions: Collaboration with Martin Scorsese

-In 2010 Variety reported rumors that Lars von Trier, Martin Scorsese, and Robert De Niro planned to work on a remake of Scorsese's film Taxi Driver with the film made with same restrictions as were used in The Five Obstructions.
-In 2014 Paul Schrader, the screenwriter for Taxi Driver said that it was not being made.
+In 2010, Variety reported rumors that Lars von Trier, Martin Scorsese, and Robert De Niro planned to work on a remake of Scorsese's film Taxi Driver with the film made with same restrictions as were used in The Five Obstructions.
+In 2014, Taxi Driver screenwriter Paul Schrader said that it was not being made.
 He said, "It was a terrible idea" and "in Marty's mind, it never was something that should be done."

 Reception

 The Five Obstructions received strongly positive reviews from critics.
 It holds a 79/100 on Metacritic, and Rotten Tomatoes reports 88% approval among 59 critics.
 It was later voted one of the 30 best films of the 2000s in a poll for Sight & Sound.